evaristocosta/twitter-business-search/docs/index.md

-# Twitter Business Search

-A simple API for searching mention tweets about a Twitter business or user.

-## Description

 The TBS (Twitter Business Search) is a project built with the purpose of personal learning of tools like NestJS and the Twitter API.

 Its only objective is to retrieve tweets that mention a Twitter business or user based on query parameters.